zavalab/ADAM_Documentation/dashboard_input_data.md

 <h2>Upload Data</h2>

 <p>
     The first option we will go over is the <b>Upload Data</b> option.
-This option allows you to upload many data points at once by uploading a csv file.
+This option allows you to upload many data points at once by uploading a CSV file.
 </p>

 <img src="Pictures\Dashboard_tutorials\input_data\upload_data.png">